sandrinodimattia/express-mongo-docker-api-boilerplate/README.md

 # Boilerplate for building APIs with Express, MongoDB and Docker

-This project is a boilerplate providing an Express site connected to MongoDB using [mongoose](http://mongoosejs.com/).
+This project is a boilerplate providing an API built with Express and connected to MongoDB using [mongoose](http://mongoosejs.com/).
 It uses [Ava](https://github.com/avajs/ava/blob/master/readme.md) for testing and everything runs in containers using Docker Compose.

 ## Usage